 What comes to mind when you hear the word ‘Martinique’?
-Surely rum, cocktails by the beach and Caribbean chill-out vibes.
+Surely rum, cocktails by the beach and of course, Caribbean chill-out vibes.
 Well, you will find all that in this little paradise in the Lesser Antilles.
-The climate is indeed tropical, the landscape is volcanic and the beaches are idyllic and sandy.
-But to discover Martinique in all its Caribbean glory, you will have to dig a bit deeper.
+The climate is tropical, the landscape is volcanic and the beaches are idyllic and sandy.
+But to discover Martinique in all of its Caribbean glory, you will have to dig a bit deeper.

 A little paradise of many colours

 Nature lovers will be enchanted by its lush rainforests, crystal-clear lagoons, waterfalls and rivers, and also the steep cliffs along the coast.

 Hiking enthusiasts will love scaling Mount Pelee, a volcano in Martinique that last erupted in 1932.
 Want more adventure?
 Explore the Caravelle Peninsula’s nature reserve or additionally the island’s savannas and mangrove swamps.
 Dive into endless exploration in this Caribbean paradise!

 The island’s original name is ‘Madinina’, meaning ‘flower island’ in the local Creole language.
 This name is fitting as Martinique boasts a vibrant array of exotic flowers in every colour imaginable.
 Additionally, when it comes to wildlife, the melodious hummingbirds’ songs will enchant you, and you might even spot rare bird species like Sucrier, Cinclorcenzia, and also the white-breasted Mimo!

 Things to do in Martinique